hampusolsen/globetrotter-docs/project-description.md

 <br>

 ### State Management
 Managing access to and manipulation of data is arguably the most difficult task when building the frontend of a web application.
-Attempting to solve this problem, or at least alleviate some of the involved complexity, there is an abundance of readily available libraries on any package manager.
+Attempting to solve this problem, or at least alleviate some of the complexity involved, there is an abundance of readily available libraries on any package manager.
 These libraries themselves comes in turn with various degrees of complexity, not uncommonly complicating state management even further, and might even entrap you in very specific workflows which might not have been accounted for.

-React, being a library and not a framework, often leaves it up to the developer to decide on what toolkit should be used.
-Since *state* plays such a pivotal part of React, it provides us with several ways to handle it, effectively making means of managing state in any other way obsolete.
+React, being a library and not a framework, often leaves it up to the developer to decide on what the toolkit should look like.
+Since *state* plays such a pivotal part, React provides us with several ways to handle it, effectively making means of managing state in any other way obsolete.
 Even so, a huge chunk of developers opt for solutions outside of the library, myself included.
 The reason being, as it often is, a matter of preference; modularity, boilerplate and readability have been my focal points picking out a state manager.
 After extensive research, I settled on [*jotai*](https://github.com/pmndrs/jotai), a highly flexible library with minimal boilerplate mimicking the *hooks* API.
 A seemingly perfect fit considering my search criterias.

-Though I had a way of easily reading and manipulating a global state, I took care not to abuse it; only using it when certain of its neccessity.
+Though I had a way of easily reading and manipulating a global state, I took care not to abuse it; only using it when neccessity has been established.
 Having experience of many different state managers prior to making Globetrotter's frontend, and drawing from intelligence gained through research, it felt very natural to decide what state should exist globally and which should be local.
-Contemplating how this thought process could be articulated, I felt it more both easier to understand and to explain by visualizing it.
+Contemplating how this thought process could be articulated, I felt that it was easier to understand, and to explain, by visualizing it.

 <br>
 <br>